Simple Tips on How to Clean Leather Effective

 Damage Recovery When Wallet Get Wet

-If your wallet does get soaked, you can reduce the damage done with drying methods.
-First, never use a hair dryer or heat-dry leather.
+If your wallet is wet, clean the surface of the leather with a clean dry cloth and keep the wallet at room temperature, to ensure your product retains its original shape.
+Never use a hair dryer or heat-dry leather.
 It will overly dry the material, causing it to shrink and crack.
-Pat the wallet dry with a clean, soft cloth.
-Then lay it flat on a towel.
+Wipe the wallet dry with a clean, soft cloth.
+Then lay it on flat a towel.
 Stuff the pockets with paper or tissue paper to simulate a full (not overstuffed) wallet to help it retain its shape.
 Never hang your wallet as the material will sag and dry in a misshapen form.

 Prolonging the Life of Your Wallet